RS2007/Lisp-compiler/README.md

   - Interpret runs a tree walking interpreter on the AST.
   - Compiler generates LLVM IR thats compiled using LLVM's `llc` to generate an executable
 - Handwritten lexer+parser
+- Supports the write syscall for Mac M2 AArch64 platform (Others to be added in due course)

 ## Prerequisites